13. Paths Cross

 Shit, and he had already killed at least two people in the pursuit of it.

-Kevin had imagined, too many times, how this person, this master criminal, whoever he really was, had lurked invisible, waiting for Leslie Marionette to return home.
+Kevin had already imagined too many times how this person, this master criminal, whoever he was, had lurked invisible, waiting for Leslie Marionette to return home.

 As soon as Luci said Locust Street, Kevin urgently went to look at his watch, but his arm seemed to move too slowly, as though he were underwater.